torbray/Monster_Hunter/README.md

 4. Create more monsters on the board.
 5. Allow the player to start with simple equipment.
-6. Create a fighting function, which will allow the player to battle monster in a more dynamic way.
+6. Create a combat system, which will allow the player to battle monster in a more dynamic way.
 For example dice rolling.
 7. Create more items.
 8. Create monster loot.
 9. Create NPCs with different functionalities, for example upgrading items.